 Alameda County HCD provides fair housing services through its contract with the Eden Council for Hope and Opportunity (ECHO).
-Funding for fair housing is through Federal Community Development Block Grants.
+Funding for fair housing is through Federal Community

+Development Block Grants.
 Fair Housing services are provided in English with translation services available.
 Services include:

-- Dissemination of materials pertaining to tenant rights; - Investigation of housing discrimination complaints; - Administration or judicial enforcement efforts related to individual or systemic forms of discrimination, conciliation by the fair housing agencies themselves, and follow-up; - Public education and targeted outreach; - Management training on fair housing laws; - Tester recruitment and training for investigating complaints; - Studies or audits to uncover patterns of discrimination: - Counseling likely and actual victims of discrimination, housing providers, homeowners, insurers, lender and other industry representatives; and - Landlord/tenant referrals.
+- Investigation of housing discrimination complaints; - Administration or judicial enforcement efforts related to individual or systemic forms of discrimination, conciliation by the fair housing agencies themselves, and follow-up; - Public education and targeted outreach; - Management training on fair housing laws; - Tester recruitment and training for investigating complaints; - Studies or audits to uncover patterns of discrimination; - Counseling likely and actual victims of discrimination, housing providers, homeowners, insurers, lender and other industry representatives; and - Landlord/tenant referrals.